jina-ai/docs/chapters/extend/executor.rst

 So what if the data you need to load is not in simple type.
 For example, a deep learning graph, a big pretrained model, a gRPC stub, a tensorflow session, a thread?
 The you can put them into :meth:`post_init`.

 Another scenario is when you know there is a better persistence method other than ``pickle``.
 For example, your hyperparameters matrix in numpy ``ndarray`` is certainly pickable.
-However, one can simply read and write it via standard file IO, and it is likely more efficient than ``pickle``.
+However, you can simply read and write it via standard file IO, and it is likely more efficient than ``pickle``.
 In this case, you do the data loading in :meth:`post_init`.

-Here is a good example.
+Please check the example below:

 .. highlight:: python